 Each day starts with a tutor period and one day a week there will be a year group assembly.

-Students will discuss their achievements, their attendance, their behaviour and what extra-curricular activities they have taken part in.
+Students will discuss their achievements, attendance, behaviour and what enrichment activities they have taken part in.

 They will also engage with Votes for Schools and our bespoke Character Education programme.